Benj3037/M4_Exam_Assignments/README.md

 Experimenting with Prompt Engineering techniques such as N-shot, Chain of Thought and Self-consistency.

 #### 4. Platform Integration: Deploy the application on Hugging Face, with interactive access provided via Gradio or HF Spaces.
-The Platform which it was integrated in is Gradio, that way we can provide an interactive experience with the Information Retrieval function.
+The Platform which it was integrated in is Gradio, that way we can provide an interactive experience with the generative responses and retrieved information function.

 ### Results